Horseback riding in the Cinque Terre

 After horseback riding in the Cinque Terre, we offer you another exciting destination, horseback riding in another of the most beautiful places in Italy: the Amalfi Coast.

-… we invite you to visit the best of Made in Italy dedicated to horses and their elegance.
+We invite you to visit Club Cavallo Italia collection with the best of Made in Italy dedicated to horses and their elegance.

-… and now if you love horses as we love them, sign up for our newsletter here and enter the world of horse lovers.
-You are welcome.
+…finally, if you love horses as we love them, sign up for italian weekly newsletter Club Cavallo Italia here and enter the world of horse lovers, a special world made up of people who are always looking for the best for their life and for the people they love.

 We are waiting for you.